Your Focused Eye Care Doctors

 Dr. Huffer is a primary care optometrist with a focus on ocular diseases, having completed residencies and training at the VA Hospital and Medical Eye Center in Manchester NH, and Beth Israel Hospital in Boston.
 He is a graduate of Siena College in Loudonville, New York and the New England College of Optometry in Boston.

-Dr. Huffer is a Fellow of the American Academy of Optometry, and a member of the American and New Hampshire Optometric Associations.
+Dr. Huffer is a Fellow of the American Academy of Optometry, a member of the American Optometric Association, and the 2021 president of the New Hampshire Optometric Association.
 He is also a member of Nashua Rotary West.

 Sarah E. Jagatic.
 O.D.